 In My Words

-My name is Michael Haas, I had a successful living liver transplant on March 10th,2022.
+My name is Michael Haas, I underwent a successful living liver transplant on March 10th,2022.
 My donor Amy & I want to thank everyone for their support, especially our caregivers Juan & Heidi.
 Amy & I are both recovering nicely.
-Amy is pretty much back to normal, just waiting for the incision to fully heal.
-My blood chemistry is getting back to normal, thanks to my new liver.
+I once again want to thank my living angel Amy Galvan, which I constantly do for her literal gift of life.
+I hope she never grows tired of hearing it, because I will never get tired of saying it.
+My blood chemistry is also back to normal, thanks to my new liver.
 Amy & I now want to concentrate on reaching out and educating people who might be willing to become a living organ donor.
 I need to thank our wonderful pioneering surgeons, Dr. Ascher & Dr. Roberts.
 Dr. Ascher has the distinction of being the first female surgeon ever to perform a liver transplant.
 Dr. Ascher performed the partial liver removal from Amy & Dr. Roberts transplanted Amy's partial liver into me.
 This team has performed every living liver donor transplant performed at UCSF.
 One more thing, they have been married to each other for over 30 years.